maisamadm/Python_otherstuff/README.md

 # Python_otherstuff
-some small projects made with python these include projects that were made for Python courses and some of personal stuff
+## some small projects made with python

+these include projects that were made for Python courses and some of personal stuff made using jupyter notebook!